coreybutler/go-where/README.md

 ## Alternative function

 `where.FindAll()` is also available.
-This method returns a slice of strings (`[]string`) containing the file name.
+This method returns a slice of strings (`[]string`) containing the paths where the executable/binary is located.
+This is useful for identifying multiple installations of a particular program.
 An empty slice is returned if the file cannot be found.

 ## File Extensions